Susie Porter: Film

 In 1996, Porter made her film debut in Idiot Box.
 In 1997, she starred as Angie in the Australian comedy Welcome to Woop Woop.
 In 1999, she had a major role in Two Hands.
 In 2000, she starred in the film Bootmen and in the crime drama film The Monkey's Mask, which she plays a lesbian private detective who falls in love with a suspect, for which she won the award for 'Best Actress' at the Dallas OUT TAKES festival in 2001.
 In 2001, she appeared in the Australian movie Mullet and had a small role in Star Wars: Episode II – Attack of the Clones.

 In 2005, Porter had a supporting role in the Australian film Little Fish.
 In 2006, she had a role in the film The Caterpillar Wish which won her Best Supporting Actress in the AFI Awards.

-In 2015, Porter starred in "Is this the real world".
+In 2015, Porter starred in Is This the Real World.

-Porter appeared in 2022 film 'GOLD' as Stranger/Strangers sister which was filmed in South Australia.
+Porter appeared in 2022 film Gold which was filmed in South Australia.

-Porter in 2023 appeared in the short film Waves at Bondi's Flickerfest.
+In 2023, Porter appeared in the short film Waves at Bondi's Flickerfest.

+In 2024, Porter was announced as part of the cast for the film Dirty Boy.
+On 6 August, Porter was announced as part of the cast for the film Overture.
+In 2025 Overture would be retitled to The Travelers.